 Portugal has conducted its own recent research on autism, in a study involving 332,808 school-aged children.
 It found that the prevalence of the disorder was 9.2 per 10,000 children, with the disorder often being detected alongside other associated medical conditions, such as respiratory disorders.
 An additional study was done in the Portuguese Azores Islands, and the data there indicated a rate 15.6 autistic children per 10,000 children.

-The United Kingdom reports around 94 cases of autism spectrum conditions per 10,000 children.
+The United Kingdom reports around 1 cases of autism spectrum conditions per 100 children according to the NHS.
 Like many other places in the world, nearly five times as many males are diagnosed with autism compared to females.
 However, it is possible that autism is under-diagnosed in females.